mathiassamyn/do_ex2_SamynMathias/README.md

 How to use:

 - vagrant up (This will make all the devices and provision them)
+- go to localhost:8080
+- (to see the HAProxy stats, go to: localhost:8080/haproxy?stats)

 How to do the zero downtime rolling deployment